SMUnlimited/AMAI/README.md

 Double-click amai-installer.exe to open the installer.

-You can install to a single map or a whole directory.
+Select whether to install to a map or whole directory.

+Select if Commander is enabled, or if you want to have AMAI play against the vanilla AI.
+Even teams are Vanilla AI, odd teams are AMAI.

+Use Optimised Scripts: Optimises the scripts to use less CPU and memory.
+On by default.
+Override Default AI Language: Sets the default chat language of AMAI to current language of the installer and disables initial game prompt of language in the Commander.

 ![installer](installer.jpg)